UMD-Summer-2021-ASR/quizzr-server/README.md

    such as `.txt`.
 6. Login to the Quizzr Google Account on Google Cloud Platform and download the credentials file for the client "Quizzr Server".
 Rename it to `gdrive_secret.json` and put it in the `privatedata` directory.
+### Using Docker
+You will need to have Docker installed to use a Dockerfile.
+Simply build the Docker image using `docker build`.
+Alternatively, you can pull from the [Docker Hub repository](https://hub.docker.com/r/chrisrapp999/quizzr_server) for the image.
 ### Updating
 To update the repository on your machine, either use `git pull` (requires you to commit your changes) or reinstall the repository.